Canada's Financial Comparison Guide

 Avg.
 CU Rate (2026 est.)

-Credit unions continue to offer attractive interest rates for personal financing.
-The average rate for a 36-month unsecured loan is projected at 9.49%.
-For borrowers with strong credit, rates could be as low as 2.24%.
-This focus on member benefits translates into significant cost savings for individuals.
-Minimal to no origination fees further sweeten the deal, contrasting sharply with traditional banks.
+Credit unions consistently offer some of the most attractive interest rates for personal loans in Canada.
+The average rate for a 36-month unsecured loan is projected at 9.50%.
+For borrowers with excellent credit, rates can be as low as 2.26%.
+This affordability is a core benefit of their member-owned structure.
+Additionally, credit unions typically charge minimal or no origination fees, further reducing the overall borrowing cost.

 Eligibility Criteria for Credit Union Loans